brunomariz/it-support/ssh_demo.md

 ## Cleanup

-To quit the opened containers, use the command `Ctrl+D` to logout.
+To quit the opened containers, use the command `Ctrl+D` to logout and exit.